A .gov website belongs to an official government organization in the United States.

 This flyer provides information on the basics of emergency vehicle and roadway operations safety, including the roles of drivers, passengers and the officer in charge.

 A study of public safety emergency vehicle and roadway operations

 Since the release of our publication “Emergency Vehicle Safety Initiative (2004),” we have worked with many fire service organizations and the law enforcement community to increase emergency responder safety in this area.

-Our latest study report, “Emergency Vehicle Safety Initiative (2014),” consolidates the results of this work and provides best practices and recommendations for safer emergency vehicle and roadway incident response.
+“Emergency Vehicle Safety Initiative (2014)” provides best practices and recommendations for safer emergency vehicle and roadway incident response.

 Topics covered include:

 Safe Operation of Fire Tankers PDF 2.1 MB.
 Examines the various causal factors identified as problematic for tankers and their drivers.
 Tankers account for the largest number of firefighter crash deaths of all types of fire department vehicles.

 Traffic Incident Management Systems PDF 5 MB.
 Describes the latest technologies, training, and operational practices for effective traffic incident management.